maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

 If you want to take a look at the final code, you can [check out the full code on GitHub](https://github.com/maoberlehner/setting-up-tailwind-css-with-vue).

+> In this article, you learn how to set up Tailwind CSS and PurgeCSS with Vue.js manually.
+But if you use the Vue CLI, you can also use [`vue-cli-plugin-tailwind`](https://github.com/forsartis/vue-cli-plugin-tailwind) to get up and running even faster.

 ## Using Tailwind CSS with Vue CLI

 Before we can get started building Tailwind CSS powered Vue.js applications, we have to set it up.